anonymouscoder25/bloxify/README.md

 <img src="bloxify.png" alt="image" width="200"/>

-Bloxify is a plugin for replicating roblox bones/attachments onto custom roblox rigs.
+Bloxify is a plugin for replicating roblox bones/attachments onto custom roblox rigs(R6 + R15).
 This is useful for creating a tower defense game because if you want to ad a six pack to your zombies and animate it like a normal roblox character, you would have to add all the motor6ds and attachments into each part.
 This plugin handles those scenarios.

 # Issues